jmcannon/vs-themed-folders/README.md

-An extension of VSCode that changes themes base on the current active path of the editor
+An extension for VSCode that changes themes based on the current active path of the editor.